 Whichever method is adopted for making a realisation, some kind of decision is needed as to how to proceed from one notation to another.
 This might be fully planned out in advance, if a secondary score is used, or it might be more intuitive, even improvisatory, making decisions in the moment of performance itself.
 Marianne Schroeder recalls that in her performance with the Barton Workshop (The Barton Workshop Plays John Cage, 1992) she had a number of realisations ready to hand, spread out over the piano, and moved from one to the next spontaneously in performance.
 If performing with a conductor, some discussion is required as to how and when to begin and end, whether to follow the clock or respond to the conductor’s closing gestures.
 Conventionally, the pianist performs independently of the conductor’s movements, which govern the speeds at which the other instrumentalists move through their parts, but the Solo for Piano instructions might be read such that the pianist could also follow the conductor’s time shifting, a reading that among pianists interviewed for this project only Snijders has adopted in his performances with the Ives Ensemble.

 All of the above—and much more could be mentioned as to the choices pianists make, consciously or not—points to the fact that the pianist’s role goes beyond what is usually demanded by a score.
 All manner of aesthetic, technical, and structural decisions must be made, concerning densities, silence, freedom, control, pace, and continuity.
 Not least of these is the degree to which the look of the score affects the playing: much has been made of the extraordinary graphic character and brilliance of the Solo for Piano but how this translates into sound is rather more elusive.
 Philip Corner and Mark Knoop were just two of the interviewees who observed that the varied and elaborate graphics are simply means to generate pitches and, in practice, the pitches of one notation may sound very much like those of another, even if the notations look very different from one another.
 Knoop suggested that he consciously worked to create parallels between notation and sound: ‘Since [Cage has] found different approaches to notate the piece, rather than coming up with a singular, very practical method to realise your performance, I thought it would be more fun just to throw lots of different ideas at it, sometimes at the same time.’
 Ian Pace extended this approach to include composition and performance: ‘I’m wanting to write something so that to me the sensation of hearing it would be connected to the sensation of making it.
 Even though I doubt you’d ever look at that and predict this.’
 Similarly, Kubera, talking specifically about density, described wanting ‘to make sure to preserve something of the look of the original score because there’s so many white spaces.
 I didn’t want the piece to sound crowded.’
 Just as some notations—combined with their instructions—might appeal more to some pianists than others, a number of musicians described selecting pages or notations they were drawn to, or ‘had affection for’ (Kubera).
+For Fabrizio Ottaviucci, the performer's role is highly creative: ‘Cage channels the compositional creativity of the interpreter, forcing it into very conditioning paths, in which, however, it is not possible to pass without a complete creative availability; in the end it is a meeting point between the effort to interpret the rules and its suggestions and the natural artistic sense of the interpreter, which must be free and vital.’

 Despite the rules that govern many of the notations, there is still considerable freedom to individualise an interpretation, or allow compositional and aesthetic concerns—and even personal taste—to inform how the music might sound.
 In part, this might be through the selection of notations—one could choose just notations which involve noises or clusters, or, conversely, just those which involve no noise or only single notes—or it might be through the durations assigned to notations or pages.
 One interpretation might be reminiscent of Iannis Xenakis or Michael Finnissy, while another might point towards Cecil Taylor, or recall the music of Wandelweiser composer Antoine Beuger.
 Likewise, the projection of dynamics might, in the absence of instructions to the contrary, be predominantly loud or soft (though Tudor’s widely contrasting dynamics in performance undoubtedly made an impression on Cage and he encouraged a similarly varied approach to his later piano pieces, the Etudes Australes (1974–75)).
 The possibilities are innumerable, and the performances and recordings that have taken place over the 60 years since the Concert’s composition provide merely the smallest snapshot of how the piece might be conceived.